joshgoebel/keyszer/README.md

 Event: time 1654948033.636611, type 1 (EV_KEY), code 464 (KEY_FN), value 0
 Event: time 1654948033.636611, -------------- SYN_REPORT ------------
 ```

+**Does Keyszer support FreeBSD/NetBSD or other BSDs?**

+Not at the moment, perhaps never.
+If you're an expert on the BSD kernel's input layers please
+[join the discussion](https://github.com/joshgoebel/keyszer/issues/46).
+I'm at the very least open to the discussion to find out if this is possible, a good idea, etc...

+**Does this work with Wayland?**

+[Not yet.](https://github.com/joshgoebel/keyszer/issues/27)  This is desires but seems impossible at the moment until there is a standardized system to *quickly and easily* determine the app/window that has input focus on Wayland, just like we do so easily on X11.

 **Is keyszer compatible with [Kinto.sh](https://github.com/rbreaves/kinto)?**